 Well well well, Martha.
-Just when I think you’re getting to clever for your own good.
+Just when I think you’re getting too clever for your own good.

-Michael’s face, when I told him the name of this cake, was the kissing cousin of the face one makes when given the option of either weeding the backyard on a Saturday, or watching all 566 minutes of Shoah.
+Michael’s face, when I told him I was making a two-colored squash loaf cake, was the kissing cousin of the face one makes when given the option of either weeding the backyard on a sunny Saturday afternoon, or watching all 566 minutes of Shoah.

 Sure, squash is an enjoyable vegetable.
 Fennel has its place in the kitchen.